wtsu/TextMining/README.md

 Spelling Recomender - I use nltk to explore the Herman Melville novel Moby Dick.
 Then I create a spelling recommender function that uses nltk to find words similar to mispellings found in the novel.
 Use data set `moby.test`.

-Spam Message Classifier - I explore text message data and create models to predict if a message is spam or not.
+Spam Message Classifier - I explore text message data.
+I then use sklearn to create a Naive Bayes Classifier model, Support Vector Classification model, and Logistic Regression Model to predict if a message is spam or not.
+I determine performance of models using AUC score.
 Use data set `spam.csv`